brunorijsman/yang-tutorial/ncclient.md

 TODO: Test certificate-based SSH authentication

-## Get the running configuration
+## Show the running configuration

+TODO: Remove `device_params={'name': 'alu'}` from all examples; it should not be needed anymore now that the patch has been submitted to clixon.

-The first example script `show_config_xml.py` shows the running configuration in prettified XML
+The first example script `show_config.py` shows the running configuration in prettified XML
 format:

 ```python